 For manufacturers and suppliers of consumer and industrial goods, the markets of the EAPO member countries have a lot in common:

-- The economies of almost all countries are highly dependent and oriented towards Russia.
+– The economies of almost all countries are highly dependent on and oriented toward Russia.

 – Russian remains the language that the majority of the population speaks or can understand well.

 – Large territory (in total, countries occupy 15% of the world’s land area) – the complexity of logistics and the benefits of covering several countries in the region at once.

 This all makes consumer preferences similar in all these countries and the way of doing business in them.

 Unlike the EU, the EAPO member states have a peculiarity – the region is strongly oriented towards one country, and the Russian economy has much larger volumes compared to other Eurasian countries.
 At the same time, the markets of other countries in the region are small enough and rarely interesting for doing business in only one country.

 For example, in 2019, 94% of applications for trademarks in Kyrgyzstan were submitted by non-residents.
 In Tajikistan, this number is 91%, 71% in Azerbaijan, and 58% in Kazakhstan.
 Whereas in Russia it is only 20%.